cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   references) or the rump (inverted references), causing the application of a function indicated by the function tag in order to reconstruct the data item.

+Integration tag:
+: A tag defined by an application protocol to be used as a shared item table element in order to signal a non-default procedure to integrate the shared item into the reference site.

 Stand-in item:
 : A data item (a tag or a simple value) defined by an